-Learn how to turn a pair of old, scuffed up shoes into a SHINY METALLIC MASTERPIECE.
+Learn how to transform a boring pair of shoes, old purse or pleather corset into a METALLIC MARDI GRAS MASTERPIECE.

-You'll leave with a pair of dazzling shimmery shoes (finished or nearly there, depending on complexity), a custom repair kit, and all the skills you need to keep gilding anything you want at home with no fancy tools required.
+You'll leave with your newly dazzling shimmery costume element (finished or nearly there, depending on size and complexity), a custom repair kit, and all the skills you need to keep gilding anything you want at home with no fancy tools required.

-Includes all materials (minus shoes), tools, customized take home repair kit, and shopping/materials list for future projects.
+Includes all materials (minus costume element), tools, customized take home repair kit, and shopping/materials list for future projects.

-You must provide a pair of shoes or ankle high boots (MUST be faux or real leather.
+You must provide a "costume element" to gild- A pair of shoes, ankle high boots, small purse, leather jacket etc. ( Item MUST be faux leather, pleather, vinyl, rubber or real leather.
 No suede or canvas).

 Location: 3301 Chippewa Street, New Orleans (Irish Channel Neighborhood)